What is the purpose of corporate governance?

 There were 1,910 votes to a Twitter poll conducted by Verita which ran for one week in mid-October.
 It asked the question ‘Is your organisation open & transparent with affected parties when things go wrong?’ responses were:

-Verita provides practical advice and recommendations on how to improve governance issues so to learn more about corporate governance and discuss how your organisation can benefit, please book a free consultation or contact Ed Marsden on 020 7494 5670 or [email protected].
+Verita provides practical advice and recommendations on how to improve governance through corporate investigations so to learn more about corporate governance and discuss how your organisation can benefit, please book a free consultation or contact Ed Marsden on 020 7494 5670 or [email protected].